Reliable Deck Repairs for Thelma Homes

 Will homeowners insurance cover deck repair?

-Check your coverage documents and confirm with your provider.
+The best step is to read your policy carefully and speak with your insurer.
 You’ll want to know the exclusions, limits, and deductible requirements before moving forward.
-If you’re uncertain whether your deck’s damage qualifies, a contractor can inspect the damage and document the cause to help with your claim.
+If you’re uncertain whether your deck’s damage would be covered, a contractor can offer proof of the cause that could strengthen your case with the insurer.

 How much should deck repairs cost?